cms-ml/documentation/content/inference/particlenet.md

     ![edgeconv_architecture](images/edgeconv_architecture.png){ loading=lazy align=left width=200 }

-    The edge convolution is an analogues convolution method defined on a point cloud, whose shape is given by the "coordinates" of points.
+    The edge convolution is an analogue convolution method defined on a point cloud, whose shape is given by the "coordinates" of points.
 Specifically, the input "coordinates" provide a view of spatial relations of the points in the Euclidean space.
 It determines the *k*-nearest neighbouring points for each point that will guide the update of the feature vector of a point.
 For each point, the updated feature vector is based on the current state of the point and its *k* neighbours.
 Guided by this spirit, all features of the point cloud forms a 3D vector with dimensions `(C, P, K)`, where `C` is the per-point feature size (e.g., *η*, *φ*, *p*<sub>T</sub>，...), `P` is the number of points, and K the *k*-NN number.
 The structured vector is linearly transformed by acting 2D CNN on the feature dimension `C`.
 This helps to aggregate the feature information and exploit the correlations of each point with its adjacent points.
 A shortcut connection is also introduced inspired by the ResNet.

+    !!! note
+        The feature dimension `C` after exploring the *k* neighbours of each point actually doubles the value of the initial feature dimension.
+Here, a new set of features is constructed by subtracting the feature a point carries to the features its *k* neighbours carry (namely *x*<sub>*i*</sub> – *x*<sub>*i_j*</sub> for point *i*, and *j*=1,...,*k*).
+This way, the correlation of each point with its neighbours are well captured.

     Below shows how the EdgeConv structure is implemented in the code.